kseekins/kseekins.github.io/essays/medicineAndComputerScience.md

     break;
 }

 This is separate from the scheduling problem of finding a desired room.
 In 2015, I enrolled in KCC and took ICS 111 and 141, Introduction to Java Programming and Introduction to Discrete Mathematics in Computer Science.
 I enjoyed both courses.
-However, I didn't continue with it.
+However, I didn't continue with school until...